 Cost & Packaging

 Facetheory skincare is in the low to medium price range as the products start at around £11.99 and go up to around the £29.99 mark.
-This serum cost me £29.99 for two 30ml bottles, it’s only £18.99 for one 30ml bottle but I took a punt as it looked pretty good stuff. (you can get 20% off sitewide with one of my discount codes here – opens in a new window).
+This serum cost me £29.99 for two 30ml bottles, it’s only £18.99 for one 30ml bottle but I took a punt as it looked pretty good stuff.

 The main reason I like Facetheory is that they send everything out in eco-friendly packaging and use mainly glass jars with aluminium screw-top lids for most of their products or metal tubes for sunscreens etc. Everything I’ve bought from them has arrived in cardboard and paper with no plastic packing tape.
 They also use loads of natural ingredients and offer non-scented versions of face creams – they’re not just pretending to be an environmentally friendly company, they’re actually doing it.